blackberry/BlackBerry-Dynamics-React-Native-SDK/modules/BlackBerry-Dynamics-for-React-Native-Base/README.md

 Supported versions of the BlackBerry Dynamics SDK for iOS:
 - `Dynamics SDK for iOS - 7.1`

-BlackBerry Dynamics SDK for iOS can be installed using installer package downloaded from [BlackBerry Developers](https://developers.blackberry.com/us/en/resources/downloads.html) using the instructions above.
+BlackBerry Dynamics SDK for iOS can be installed via installer package downloaded from [BlackBerry Developers](https://developers.blackberry.com/us/en/resources/downloads.html) using the instructions above.

 Steps to install BlackBerry Dynamics SDK for iOS from downloaded package:
 1. In the macOS GUI (not a shell), uncompress the SDK package.